avinashbabudonthu/book/book/kafka/notes.md

 * Commit Logs
 * Retention Policy: Determines how long the message is going to be retained
 * Broker Controller: Let's say we have kafka cluster with 3 brokers. out of 3 brokers 1 broker will behave as controller.
 Normally this will be first broker which joined the cluster
-* replication-factor: number of copies of same message
+* replication-factor: number of copies of same message. `replication-factor <= number of brokers in cluster` means if cluster has 3 brokers then replication-factor should be less than or equal to 3
 * ISR - In-sync replica: Represents the number of replicas in sync with each other in the cluster including leader and follower replica
 * Leader Replica
 * Follower Replica